 Noyb (None of Your Business) was founded by Max Schrems, the lawyer who filed the complaint that ultimately led to the downfall of the EU-US Safe Harbor data transfer system, and has been working on a number of focused data protection campaigns over the years.

 Schrems is a big figure in Europe's digital rights scene.
-Facebook was part of two landmark complaints (Schrems I, Safe Harbor in the upcoming years, while Schrems II Privacy Shield), which forced many changes in how US and European companies must protect sensitive data in public clouds, but also how they manage personal data in general.
+Facebook was part of two landmark complaints (Schrems I, Safe Harbor and Schrems II Privacy Shield), which forced many changes in how US and European companies must protect sensitive data in public clouds, but also how they manage privacy in general.